git719/azm/README.md

 - The name could have been nulled with `""`
 - To remove above secret, you can simply do: `azm -aprs 51afab9e-0225-4c36-81f0-f42289c1a57a 7c140771-c547-43f9-8525-d08bd234e267`

-Another quick example is generating a random [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier), which can always be handy.
-To do so, simply do: `azm -uuid`
+3. Generate a random [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
+This can be very handy sometimes.
+Simply do: `azm -uuid`

 ### Usage
 ```